Holistic Robust Data-Driven Decisions: Robustness Against Noise and Misspecification

-Proofs of this section are in Appendix \ref{App: proof of sec LP}.
-Notice that Theorem \ref{thm: LP-DRO robustness} immediately implies that $\hat{c}^{\cN,\alpha}_{\mathrm{LP}}(x,\Pb^c) \geq \Eb_{\Pb}[\loss(x,\txi)]$ for all $x \in \cX$ as $\rho_{\cN}(\Pb^c, \Pb)\leq \alpha$.
-Furthermore, Theorem \ref{thm: LP-DRO robustness} ensures that the LP-DRO predictor provides \textit{efficient} robustness against noise and misspecification, in the sense that it protects precisely against the possible scenarios of noise and misspecification, when the only assumption are that the noise realizes in $\cN$ and the misspecification is at frequency up to $\alpha$.
+Corollary \ref{cor: LP OOS guarantee} ensures that the LP-DRO predictor provides a robustness guarantee against noise and misspecification, whenever the noise realizes in $\cN$ and the misspecification is at frequency up to $\alpha$.
+The following theorem shows that the LP-DRO predictor provides efficient robustness: any other ``robust'' predictor is necessarily more conservative.